glennford49/ssd_object_detection_training/README.md

   - model.ckpt-****.data-00000-of-00001
   - pipeline.config

-CONVERTING 3 FILES ABOVE to .pb open the script export_inference_graph.py , see usage and run it on terminal
+CONVERTING 3 FILES ABOVE to .pb, open the script export_inference_graph.py , see usage and run it on terminal

 The expected output would be in the directory